Blog

 PROVIDE A FIRST-DAY PACKET

-If your new hire isn’t tele-commuting, be sure to give them all of the information they will need to feel more self-assured coming into the office.
+If your new hire isn’t remote, be sure to give them all the information they will need to feel more self-assured coming into the office.
 Where do they park?
 Who is meeting them and where?
 What is the dress code?
 What do people do for lunch?
 Where is the closest coffee shop?
 What should they bring?
 Sharing these details can do a lot to make someone’s first day go more smoothly and make them feel better prepared.

 CONNECT NEW HIRES WITH MENTORS OR ONBOARDING BUDDIES